atang100/CardGame/README.md

 ### Pseudo Code (In-progress)
 - 3 txt files will be needed: player1, player2, and game
 - need to implement game loop

+###TODO:

+-need destructors
+-drawing from deck not checked for nullptr/empty deck